CuCTeMeH/todo/README.md

 # todo
 Todo List with Tasks that have different statuses and actions.
-- go test -v todo/list
-- go test -v todo/task
+- go test -v todo/list todo/task